wrh2/sputnik/README.md

 William Harrington

 Shan Quinney<br>
--added a "homework 2" page to the wiki<br>
+-Added a "homework 2" page to the wiki

-Note: feel free to edit (get your HTML skills up to speed)
-<br>-Made my first circuit board using Eagle and the router in
+-Made my first circuit board using Eagle and the router in the EPL.
-the EPL.
 This little output stage amplifier has more crossover distortion than Darcell XV.